 Episcopalians are comfortable with a wide variety of physical expressions of devotion and adoration during worship.
 You may see people bowing, making the sign of the cross, kneeling and standing throughout the service.
 You are free to participate in ways that you are comfortable.
 If you are not comfortable or able to kneel at the times indicated in the bulletin, please stand.
 If you are not able to stand, please remain seated.

-All baptized Christians and those who desire a deeper relationship with Christ are invited to receive Holy Communion.
+All baptized persons are invited to receive Holy Communion.
 You may receive both the bread and the wine or just one of them.
 Gluten-free bread is also consecrated.
-When the priest comes to you with bread, you may say “gluten-free.”
+When the priest comes to you with bread, say “gluten-free.”

 The Eucharist may be received by taking both or just one of the elements.
 If you cannot or do not want to take one of the elements, simply cross your arms over your chest in an “X” shape.
 If you do not want to take Eucharist at all you may still come forward and receive a blessing from the priest.
 Simply cross your arms as the priest approaches you.
 You may also remain in your seat during Eucharist.